Region of Peel

 Get help with breastfeeding immediately (see

-Apply a cold compress or ice for 5-10 minutes prior to breastfeeding if your breasts are engorged and nipples are sore.
+stirs rather than when frantic Numb the nipple for a few seconds with a cold compress or ice prior to feeding.
 Be careful, prolonged use of cold may affect your milk letdown.

 Use cotton fabric against your breast/nipples to allow your skin to breathe.

 Avoid using plastic lined breast pads, use cotton instead.
 Change breast pads often.
 Moisten the breast pad before removing it if it is stuck to your nipple.

 use of nipple shells between feedings to prevent nipple from rubbing against clothing and to allow air circulation